Isod mae penawdu newyddion diweddaraf Cyngor Gwledig Llanelli a Sir Car (Saesneg yn unig)

 Since its inception in 1996, over £1.3bn billion has been spent on more than 51,000 projects across the UK.
 For further information, please visit www.entrust.org.uk or see HMRC’s general guide to Landfill Tax.

-The Veolia Environmental Trust has been supporting community and environmental projects through the Landfill Communities Fund for over 17 years.
-Since we were established in 1997, Veolia has supported us by contributions of over £61 million to 1888 projects.
+The Veolia Environmental Trust has been supporting community and environmental projects through the Landfill Communities Fund for 18 years.
+Since we were established in 1997, Veolia has supported us by contributions of over £63 million to 1951 projects.

 We have helped fund a diverse range of projects, including the repair of woodland footpaths, the renovation of community halls and the installation of playgrounds and play areas.
 For more information, or to find out how to apply for funding, visit our website www.veoliatrust.org.